cgado12/Twenty48/README.md

 3) run: `npm start` to start the project.

 #### Desktop Mode
 There is an electron wrapped version of the app that can be found under the branch: [dev-electron](https://github.com/cgado12/Twenty48/tree/dev-electron).
-The branch contains updated `README`instructions for running/building the app.
-You will need to `rm -rf node_modules && rm package.lock` and run `npm install` when switching (and working!) between electron and non electron versions of the app.
+The branch contains an updated `README` with instructions for running/building the app.
+You may need to `rm -rf node_modules && rm package.lock` and/or run `npm install` when switching (and working!) between electron and non electron versions of the app.
 Electron dependancies are not added to the app where it is not used.
 Please consider downloading a desktop compatible version from the releases section!

 #### Tasklist
 - [ ] Remove any un-necessary code and update where needed